eCommerce

 Sales Toolbox

 There are about 20 more features that we could share, but most fall under the category of sales tools.
-Sales portal tools could be simple forms to register opportunities, a scheduling calendar for event supplies, access to sales training materials, sales enablement collateral, approved marketing materials, forms to request MBO (marketing business objectives) funds, and tons more.
+Sales portal tools could be simple forms to register opportunities, a scheduling calendar for event supplies, access to sales training materials, sales enablement collateral, approved marketing tools, forms to request MBO (marketing business objectives) funds, and tons more.
 These are just a few ideas to get you thinking.

 Extensible, Yet Affordable

 One of the most important things is that the solution provides you the ability to extend and enhance the solution.
 Your business is constantly changing, morphing, growing, merging, and much more.
-Your sales portal needs to be able to do the same to match and stay ahead of the needs of your sales team.
+A successful sales portal needs to be able to do the same to match and stay ahead of the needs of your sales team.
 Your sales team is only as good as the tools that they've got available to them.

 This holds true for any Clarity-built sales portal.
 Once you purchase the portal, the only ongoing expense is your hosting fees, which you have to pay for any online web property.
 Other than that, Clarity trains you to be able to manage, enhance and add to your portal.
 We'll always be here when you want to add the pool as well!